MattithyahuData/P11-BMI-Prediction/README.md

 ## [Exploratory data analysis](Code/P11_Code.ipynb)
 I looked at the distributions of the data and the value counts for the various categorical variables.
 Below are a few highlights from the analysis.
-*   I looked at the distribution of BMI by class and gender
+*   I looked at the distribution of BMI by class and .
+There were no outliers in the data.
 <img src="images/bmi_distribution.png" />
 <img src="images/bmi_classdistribution.png" />
 <img src="images/bmi_genderdistribution.png" />